 Web application architecture is critical since the majority of global network traffic, and every single app and device uses web-based communication.

-The above diagram is a fairly good representation of a typical web architecture.
-Lets take a walk through of the different components that make it work.
+The above diagram is a fairly good representation of typical web architecture.
+Let’s take a walkthrough of the different components that make it work.

 The domain name system (DNS) is the way that internet domain names are located and translated into internet protocol (IP) addresses.
 The domain name system maps the name people use to locate a website to the IP address that a computer uses to locate a website.

 For example, if someone types appscrip.com into a web browser, a server behind the scenes will map that name to an IP address, which could be something like this – 188.8.131.52

 Load balancing refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool.

 Modern high-traffic websites must serve hundreds of thousands, if not millions, of concurrent requests from users or clients and return the correct text, images, video, or application data, all in a fast and reliable manner.